 How to get to Black Sand Beach

-Black Sand Beach (also called “Pa‘iola Beach” or “Honokalani Beach”) is in Waiʻānapanapa State Park, located at Mile Marker 32 along the Road to Hana.
+Black Sand Beach (also called “Pa‘iola Beach” or “Honokalani Beach”) is located here, in Waiʻānapanapa State Park at Mile Marker 32 along the Road to Hana.
 If you’re unfamiliar with this iconic route, this famous road, which starts from the small surf town of Paia, winds 65 miles through a dense jungle to the itty bitty town of Hana on the east side of the island.

 Along the way, you’ll snake past 600 curves, across 59 one-way bridges, and down more nail-bitingly narrow one-lane roads than most non-adrenaline junkies would prefer.
 Beyond just the slightly nerve-wracking drive, you’ll also see some absolutely incredible sites- from stunning waterfalls to towering bamboo forests.